junqili259/Home-Project-1/hp1.md

 # Home Project 1
 ### Due October 2, 11:59pm.
 No late submissions are accepted!

--Every header and source-code file you submit should start with a comment with your name in it.
+-Every header and source-code file you submit should start with a comment with your name in it.--

 -Your program should be submitted ONLY through the Blackboard.
 You should submit only the source code and headers (.cpp and header files).
 -The assignment is for the individual work only.
 You are responsible for every statement in your code.